E7 launches 1 May 2026 · Microsoft 365 price update July 2026

 Phase 1 — Pre-Build: What to Decide Before You Touch the Tenant

-The most expensive mistakes in Entra deployments are made before a single policy is configured.
-They are made in the decisions — or non-decisions — that precede the build.
-Here is what must be resolved in the pre-build phase.
+The most expensive mistakes in Entra deployments are made before a single policy is configured — in the decisions, or non-decisions, that precede the build.

 Decision 01

-For most organisations, a single Microsoft 365 tenant is the right answer.
-Multi-tenant architectures introduce significant complexity in identity management, cross-tenant collaboration, and licence governance.
-The business case for multi-tenant must be explicit and justified — not the default.
-Define your tenant boundary policy clearly.
+For most organisations, a single tenant is the right answer.
+Multi-tenant architectures introduce significant complexity.
+The business case must be explicit and justified.

 Decision 02